 Buyer’s Guide for Buffers & Buffer Springs

 Maintaining the quality and performance of your AR-15 rifle requires a top-notch AR-15 buffer.
-Unfortunately, not all buffer spring options are created equal, which means you may need to conduct plenty of research to ensure you're able to discover the best buffer weight for your AR-15.
+Unfortunately, not all buffer options are created equal, which means you may need to conduct plenty of research to ensure you're able to discover the best buffer weight for your AR-15.

 NORC at the University of Chicago reported 31 percent of U.S. households owned a gun in 2014.
 Meanwhile, the AR-15 remains a popular choice for rifle owners, and this gun boasts a proven reputation as a lightweight, well-constructed model.